osmandapp/web/main/docs/user/widgets/configure-screen.md

 OsmAnd allows you to organize your widgets by grouping, copying, and customizing them.
 You can also move widgets within the list or remove them from the screen.

 To arrange widgets on the app screen, use panels.
-Panels enable you to place widgets in specific locations, either in rows at the top or bottom, or on the left or right side of the screen.
+Panels enable you to place widgets in specific locations, either in rows at the top or bottom or on the left or right side of the screen.
 This helps you create a layout that suits your needs and preferences.

 ### Widgets for All Panels